 Once you have the cover off you will need to remove the impeller.
 Sometimes you can grab the top of it and pull is straight out, other times you may need the assistance of a pair of pliers.
 If using tools, be very careful as most impellers have plastic blades which will snap easily if pressure is applied at the wrong angle.
 It may be necessary to clear or flush some debris out of the way before you can remove the impeller.
 The impeller sits on a shaft which is usually removable as well and has a magnetic rotor connected to the blades which is also on the shaft.

 If the impeller was blocked with debris, simply flush and clear out the impeller chamber as thoroughly as you can removing all dirt, sticks or other foreign objects.
 You can them reassemble the pump and it should work.

 It is also possible that the impeller or shaft is broken.
 You will easily see if the shaft is broken as it will be in 2 or more pieces.
 Regarding the impeller, if the plastic blades are separated from the magnet and can be pulled completely apart, then it is broken and the impeller needs replacing.
 It may be possible that the impeller is still attached to the magnet but not properly.
 To check this, hold the magnet in one hand and the blades in the other hand and try to turn them in the opposite direction.
 Most impellers will turn slightly and then lock.
 If the blade keeps spinning on the magnet without ever locking, then your impeller is broken and needs to be replaced.

-We keep in stock a full range of impellers to suit our pumps.
+We keep in stock a range of impellers to suit many our pond pumps.
 Some are listed on our website in our spare parts section and other will need to be ordered by calling 1800 607 388.